davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.6.15 (future) =
+* Remove "Wrap content in pre tags" option as it was defaulted to "yes" but never correctly applied.

 = 1.6.14 (2015-02-26) =
 * Fully support custom taxonomies